Wai Wai Nu

 Stephen Lim

-Wai Wai Nu is a peace and women’s right activist, who is both Muslim and from Myanmar.
-Muslims in Myanmar, making up only about 4% of the population, have been heavily persecuted in the past and still struggle today.
-This portrait incorporates the traditional art form of Myanmar parasol mixed with patterns inspired by Islamic art and architecture.
+Muslims in Myanmar make up only about 4% of the population and have been heavily persecuted in the past and still struggle today.
+This portrait incorporates the traditional art form of the Myanmar parasol mixed with patterns inspired by Islamic art and architecture.

 Myanmar